Sgt Quentin Hamilton

 Now medically retired, Quentin and his fiancée, Stefanie Clemons, are busy raising their young daughter, Abigail, and son, Gunner.
-A lover of the outdoors, Quentin enjoys hiking, biking, and swimming, but his current living environment prevents him from enjoying these activities since he cannot rest and recover comfortably at home.
-He often gets frustrated that he cannot use his wheelchair because the doorways are too narrow and using crutches often becomes painful.
-“This home will enable me to be more adventurous like I once was, knowing I have a safe and secure home to go back to where I will be able to relax and recoup at night,” he says.
+A lover of the outdoors, Quentin enjoys hiking, biking, and swimming.
+His former living environment prevented him from enjoying these activities with the inability to rest and recover at home.
+The house was not wheelchair accessible and using crutches often became painful.
+“My HFOT home enabled me to be more adventurous like I once was, knowing I have a safe and secure home to return to where I can relax and recoup at night,” he says.

-The freedom and independence Quentin will regain in the new home will motivate him to further his education and career.
-He and Stefanie would like to open their own RV storage business, and expand their hobby of making American flags out of reclaimed wood.
-Most importantly, Quentin will be able to help Stefanie more in caring for their children and around the home.
+The freedom and independence Quentin regained in his home allows him to further his education and career.
+He and Stefanie are working toward opening their own RV storage business, and expanding their hobby of making American flags out of reclaimed wood.
+Most importantly, Quentin can help Stefanie in caring for their children in and around the home.

-Originally from Iowa, Quentin is choosing to build his home in Texas.
+Originally from Iowa, Quentin chose to build his home in Texas.

 Quentin and Stefanie say their HFOT home is a dream come true and they appreciate the generosity of HFOT’s donors and supporters.
 “Your support is doing amazing things for my fellow wounded countrymen.
 You are opening up these Veterans’ lives and getting them back out and doing what they love,” says Quentin.